Dunkerque-class battleship: Characteristics

 The two ships differed slightly in their dimensions; both were 209 m long between perpendiculars, while Dunkerque was 215.14 m long overall while Strasbourg was 215.5 m overall.
 The two ships both had a beam of 31.1 m.
 Dunkerque displaced 26500 LT standard, 30750 t normally, and 35500 t fully loaded.
 Strasbourg was slightly heavier, at 27300 LT standard, 31570 t normally, and 36380 t at full load, with the difference being the result of increased armour protection.
 Draft for Dunkerque measured 8.57 m normally and increased to 9.71 m at full load, and Strasbourg drew 8.73 m at normal loading and 9.89 m at full load.

-Dunkerque had a crew of 81 officers and 1,300 sailors, while Strasbourgs crew consisted of 32 officers and 1,270 sailors, the additional crew aboard Dunkerque being an admiral's staff, as she typically operated as a flagship.
+Dunkerque had a crew of 81 officers and 1,300 sailors, while Strasbourg's crew consisted of 32 officers and 1,270 sailors, the additional crew aboard Dunkerque being an admiral's staff, as she typically operated as a flagship.
 Each vessel carried a number of smaller boats, including a variety of motor pinnaces, whaleboats, launches, and dinghies.
 Steering was controlled by a single rudder; the rudder had a range of train from 0 to 32 degrees from the centreline, but had a tendency to jam when turned further than 25 degrees.
 The rudder was electrically operated, but the ships also had manual controls in the event of a power failure.

 The ships carried three Loire 130 seaplanes for use as reconnaissance and spotter aircraft on the fantail, and the aircraft facilities consisted of a 22 m steam catapult, a hangar, and a crane to handle the floatplanes.
 The hangar had two storeys and an internal elevator and included workshops to maintain the aircraft while underway.
 The crane could be folded flat across the deck while not in use.